 - a.
-Single Tournament or Sample: If one (1) sample taken from one (1) Tournament results in an Adverse Analytical Finding for different Prohibited Substances, the separate findings shall be considered separate Doping Offenses. - b.
+Single Tournament or Sample: If one (1) sample taken from one (1) Tournament results in an Adverse Analytical Finding for different Prohibited Substances, the separate findings shall be considered as one (1) Doping Offense. - b.
 No-Notice Identical Separate Adverse Analytical Findings: If more than one (1) Sample, taken from a Player at separate Tournaments, results in an Adverse Analytical Finding for the same Prohibited Substance, the separate Adverse Analytical Findings shall be considered as one (1) Doping Offense if all the Samples were collected before the Player was on notice from the Administrator that any of them were Adverse Analytical Findings. - c.
 Multiple Distinct Adverse Analytical Findings: If multiple Samples, taken from a Player at separate Tournaments, result in Adverse Analytical Findings for different Prohibited Substances, the separate Adverse Analytical Findings shall be considered separate Doping Offenses, regardless of whether the Player was on notice of the prior Adverse Analytical Findings.
 The appeal of such offenses may be consolidated into one (1) hearing at the discretion of the Appellate Panel, or upon agreement of the LPGA and the Player charged with a Doping Offense. - d.
-Multiple Inadequate Whereabouts Filings or Missed Tests: As it relates to Reinstatement Testing only, where a Player fails to file whereabouts information or a Player misses an Out-of-Competition Test, subsequent whereabouts filing failures or missed Out-of-Competition Tests may only be counted towards a Doping Offense if the Player was put on notice, in accordance with Section E-4-a or E-5-a of the Protocol, prior to the required whereabouts filing or missed Out-of-Competition Test.
+Multiple Inadequate Whereabouts Filings or Missed Tests: Where a Player fails to file whereabouts information or a Player misses an Out-of-

+Competition Test, subsequent whereabouts filing failures or missed Out-of-Competition Tests may only be counted towards a Doping Offense if the Player was notified, in accordance with Section E-4-a or E-5-a of the Protocol, prior to the required whereabouts filing or missed Out-of-Competition Test.